bareos/bareos/contrib/fd-plugins/bareos_tasks/mysql/README.md

 # Bareos FileDaemon MySQL Plugin
 This plugin makes backup of any database found in a MySQL.
 Each databases is stored in an individual files.
-For restore select the needed database file, found in */@MYSQL* in the catalog.
+For restore select the needed database file, found in *@MYSQL* in the catalog.

 ## Prerequisites
 The *mysqldump* and *mysql* command must be installed and user *root* must have read-access to the databases.